‘The Bold And The Beautiful’ Spoilers Week of March 20-24: Steam Wedding Happens

 High Fashion And Hijinks

 Before the big The Bold and The Beautiful wedding, there’s a Forrester Creations photo shoot starring bride to be Steffy Forrester (Jacqueline MacInnes Wood) and Ivy Forrester (Ashleigh Brewer).
-The ladies stun in high fashion at the Sydney Opera House then it’s time to get Steffy ready to stay “I do.”
+The ladies stun in high fashion at the Sydney Opera House, then it’s time to get Steffy ready to stay “I do.”

-Steffy tops her wedding motorcycle stunt on The Bold and The Beautiful with a unique entrance to her wedding according to The Bold and The Beautifulspoilers from TV Insider and a cutting-edge wedding gown that’s pants with a skirt flowing behind it.
+Steffy tops her wedding motorcycle stunt on The Bold and The Beautiful with a unique entrance to her wedding, according to The Bold and The Beautiful spoilers from TV Insider, with a cutting-edge wedding gown that’s pants with a skirt flowing behind it.
 Trust Steffy to do the non-traditional.

 The #BoldandBeautiful cast film a wedding scene in Sydney https://t.co/xWgT7j4EUs pic.twitter.com/Wieh3YJwnH